eslint/rfcs/designs/2024-config-lookup-from-file/README.md

 It's necessary to return a `FlatConfigArray` because we [pass a `FlatConfigArray` to `Linter`](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L498) and also use it when we [filter out code blocks](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L511-L513).
 Because `Linter` is a synchronous API, we need to maintain the synchronous calls, and the easiest way to do that is to access the `FlatConfigArray` directly.

+To maintain current behavior, `loadConfigArrayForFile()` throws an error if no config file is found; `loadConfigArrayForDirectory()` does not throw an error if a config file isn't found and instead returns just the default configuration, which is necessary to ensure we can traverse directories.

-#### The `getCachedConfigArrayForFile()`,`getCachedConfigArrayForDirectory()` Methods
+#### The `getCachedConfigArrayForPath()` Methods

-These methods checks the cache of already-read configuration information produced by `loadConfigArrayForPath()` to return a `FlatConfigArray`.
+This method checks the cache of already-read configuration information produced by `loadConfigArrayForFile()`/`loadConfigArrayForDirectory()` to return a `FlatConfigArray`.
 This is necessary for areas of the codebase that must be synchronous and don't need updated configuration information from disk, such as [`getOrFindUsedDeprecatedRules()`](https://github.com/eslint/eslint/blob/7c78ad9d9f896354d557f24e2d37710cf79a27bf/lib/eslint/eslint.js#L185).

 ### Core Changes